tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/2_Active_Customers_2Q2025.md

 # 2025 2Q Active Customers Query
 This query identifies distinct users who placed orders in the second quarter of 2025 within the thelook_ecommerce dataset.
 It joins the `users` and `orders` tables to link users with their purchase activity and then aggregates the results by year and quarter.
 ## 1st task:
-  * Calculate Total of distinct Registered Users
+  * Calculate Total of distinct Registered Users in the eLook Database.
-  * Will be used the distinct count on the table users
+  * Will be used the distinct count on the table users.
 ```sql
 select
   count(distinct U.id) AS user_id,